Trips To Vegas And Chocolate-Covered Pretzels: Election Vendors Come Under Scrutiny

 Last year, McClatchy reported that ES&S had set up a customer advisory board composed of between 10 and 15 state and local election officials, many of whom at some point had a role in choosing new voting equipment.

 The stated purpose of the board was to share information about voting trends and equipment needs.
-But the company also paid travel expenses for some of the officials to attend two meetings a year, including in Las Vegas, leading to charges of potential conflicts of interest.
+But the company also paid travel expenses for some of the officials to attend two meetings a year, including one trip to Las Vegas, leading to charges of potential conflicts of interest.

 Kathy Rogers, senior vice president of government relations for ES&S, told NPR that criticism of election officials who took part in the board's work was "very unfair," but that she "wouldn't put anyone in that situation again" and that no future meetings are planned and the board is unlikely to be continued.